Boxcar Satan: Discography

 Boxcar Satan's first full-length studio recording, Days Before the Flood was released in July 1999 on Compulsive Records.
 It was recorded at Tribal Studios in San Antonio, Texas by Chad Garrett and Bobdog Catlin and featured cover art by James Cobb.

 The follow-up, Crooked Mile March was released in October 2001 on DogFingers Recordings.
 Again recorded at Tribal Studios in San Antonio, Texas by Chad Garrett and Bobdog Catlin with cover art by James Cobb.

 October 2003 saw the release of Boxcar Satan's third long player Upstanding and Indigent, again for DogFingers, expanding its already diverse sonic palette by ornamenting its noisy, post-punk take on pre-war blues with touches of Cajun music, gospel and even tasteful prog rock.
 Honing their songs with a newfound melodicism and complexity, the Boxcars spin tales of train-wreck lives, bandit queen Phoolan Devi and carnival freakshow stars.
 And their take on the Depression-era song "How Can a Poor Man Stand Such Times and Live?" seems all too appropriate in the current political environment.
 Recorded after the addition of former Worm, 1.0 and Shit City Dreamgirls drummer Ken Robinson, at Tribal Studios in San Antonio, Texas by Chad Garrett.
 Cover art by James Cobb.

 In April 2006 Boxcar Satan released their first DVD collecting videos for seven of their songs by Texas filmmaker Brant Bumpers along with a 10-song live concert.

 No One at the Wheel features videos for the songs Calamity Jones, Slow Learner, Traveling Man, Best Be Gone, Ghost of a Chance, Pig in a Dress, and Silent and Automatic.
 It also includes Boxcar Satan's full performance at the San Antonio Contemporary Art Month's 2004 CAM Carnival.
 It was released on DogFingers Recordings with cover art by James Cobb.

 In 2007, Boxcar Satan collaborated with "folk-punk troubadour" Ghostwriter on the full-length CD Hobo Nouveau.
 The release features songs written both by Ghostwriter and Boxcar Satan in addition to a handful of folk and country covers.
 It has a more raw feel than previous disks since it was rehearsed and recorded over a four-day period.

 The band recorded and released another studio CD, Trouble All Its Own, in 2009.
 The 15-track disk is more of a return to the band's stylistic roots, pairing up raw, swampy blues with abrasive no-wave elements.
-It includes a cover of Blue Oyster Cult's "Dominance and Submission", which the band often played at live performances.
+It includes a cover of Blue Öyster Cult's "Dominance and Submission", which the band often played at live performances.

-Touring & shows
+Touring and shows

 Boxcar Satan has toured the United States numerous times, playing everywhere from smoky dive bars and bingo halls to highbrow art galleries and San Francisco's Church of Satan.
 They were staples of the seminal San Antonio rock and punk bar Taco Land before the murder of owner Ram Ayala.